SeaQL/seaql.github.io/StarfishQL/blog/2022-04-01-introducing-starfish-ql.md

 tags: [news]
 ---

 We are pleased to introduce StarfishQL to the Rust community today.
-StarfishQL is graph database and query engine to enable graph analysis and visualization on the web.
-It is an experimental project, with its primary purpose to explore the dependency network of Rust crates published on crates.io.
+StarfishQL is a graph database and query engine to enable graph analysis and visualization on the web.
+It is an experimental project, with its primary purpose to explore the dependency network of Rust crates published on [crates.io](https://crates.io/).

 ## Motivation